ClockworkFlame/Project_Uchase/README.md

 - php bin/console doctrine:migrations:diff

 ToDo:
-- Find some sort of caching solution so pages to take a lifetime to load
+- Find some sort of caching solution so pages dont take a lifetime to load
 - React

 External help used: